MobleyLab/drug-computing/uci-pharmsci/getting-started.md

 >echo 'PATH="$HOME/anaconda3/bin:$PATH"' >> ~/.bash_profile

 When it asks you to add Anaconda to your bash shell PATH, select **YES**.
+(If you are using a different shell, you need to make a similar change to your shell's configuration.)

 Check that Anaconda installed properly by first running `which python`, which should show your newly installed python, e.g.:
 ```